eneiascs/dsm-experiments/README.md

 It is also possible to split the execution in several machines.
 In this case, create a `docker-compose.yml` for each service, and set the URLs accordingly.

+## Using the Tool ##
+After the tool is running, open the URL [http://localhost/autoexp/texteditor](http://localhost/autoexp/texteditor), or replace `localhost` with the IP address, if accessing from another machine.

+The tool is an Eclipse RAP application.
+For this reason, it looks like the Eclipse IDE.

+### Creating a new Project ###

+Click on `File`, `New` then `Project`.

+Insert the project name, and then click on `Finish`.

+### Creating a new Model ###

+Right-click on the project folder, then select `New`, then `Model`.

+Insert the model name with the extension `.exp`, then click on `Finish`.

+### Editing the Model ###

+Double-click the model file, then use the editor to create the model.

+### Generating the scripts ###
+Once the model is created, right-click on the model file, then click on `Generate`.
+The generated files are placed in the folder `src-gen`.

+### Running applications ###
+Right-click on the model file, then click on `Generate and Run`.
+This command generate the scripts and run them.
+First, the execution script is executed using Dohko.
+While running, the execution status is presented to the user.
+After the execution finishes, the analysis script is executed.

+Each execution creates a folder inside the folder `executions`.
+The folder and the generated files are copied to this folder.
+The execution results are written to `data.json` file.
+The analysis script generates a pdf file with the analysis report with the same name as the model.

+### Execution Status  ###

+To re-open the execution status while the applications are running, right-click on the execution folder (subfolder of executions), then click on `Generate and Run`.

+### Analyzing the results ###
+The analysis script is automatically executed after execution finishes.
+However, if you want to re-run it, right-click on the execution folder (subfolder of executions), then click on `Run Analysis`.